platipodium/vinos/doc/joss/paper.md

 # Model documentation and license

 The model is documented in short form the NetLogo IDE's `info` section.
-A full documentation following the Overview, Design, and Details [ODD; @Grimm2020] standard protocol for ABM is available in the repository as `doc/odd/paper.md`.
+A full documentation following the Overview, Design, and Details [ODD, @Grimm2020] standard protocol for ABM is available in the repository as `doc/odd/paper.md`.
 Data from third parties is licensed under various open source licenses.
 The model, its results and own proprietary data are released under open source licenses, mostly Apache 2.0 and CC-by-SA-4.0.
-A comprehensive documentation of all is provided via @FSF2023.
+A comprehensive documentation of all licenses is provided via @FSF2023.

 <!-- @todo Refer to the published ODD version (once this is published) -->

 # Acknowledgements

 We acknowledge contributions from Wolfgang Probst, Marie Ryan, and Jieun Seo for providing data, fruitful discussions and for contributing to the ODD document.
 We thank all members of the MuSSeL consortium making this software relevant in a research context.
 The development of the model was made possible by the grant 03F0862A "Multiple Stressors on North Sea Life" (MuSSeL) within the 3rd Küstenforschung Nord-Ostsee (KüNO) call of the Forschung für Nachhaltigkeit program of the Germany Bundesministerium für Bildung und Forschung (BMBF).
+We are grateful for the open source community that facilitated this research, amongst them the developers of and contributors to NetLogo, Python, R, pandoc, LaTeX, and many others

 # References